Please join us at these quarterly gatherings for connection, learning, project support, free lunch and fun.

 SPRING 2016: Thursday, April 14

-A variety of funders -- including the Gray Family Foundation, East Multnomah Soil and Water Conservation District, West Multnomah Soil and Water Conservation District, Metro and others -- will join us to share their goals and interests.
-Project leaders can speak to the funders directly about their collaborative efforts during roundtable discussions.
+A variety of funders -- including the Gray Family Foundation, East Multnomah Soil and Water Conservation District, West Multnomah Soil and Water Conservation District, Metro and others -- shared their goals and interests.
+Project leaders were invited to speak to the funders directly about their collaborative projects during roundtable discussions.

 SUMMER 2016: Tuesday, July 12

-Word-class storyteller Will Hornyak will lead a workshop about furthering organizational and project success through the art of spinning a whopping good tale.
-It's guaranteed to be a lively and fun time.
+Word-class storyteller Will Hornyak led a workshop about furthering organizational and project success through the art of spinning a whopping good tale.

 From Irish folktales and Native American legends to Russian fairytales, Greek myths and original material, Will weaves a wide web of oral traditions into engaging performances, workshops and classes.
 He teaches storytelling in professional communication at Marylhurst University and assists corporate and non-profit organizations in telling the stories that reflect their values, vision and mission.
 Will has worked with the Portland based nonprofit Open Hearts Open Minds to integrate dialogue groups, storytelling and theatre into Oregon penitentiaries.
 A Young Audiences roster artist since 1997, Will was recently selected to perform at the National Storytelling Festival in October of 2016.